cds-snc/notification-api/tests-perf/locust/README.md

 You should then be able to see the locust interface if you navigate to the server's IP address in your browser

+##### Step 7.
+Shut down the server when you are finished

+To avoid incurring charges on resources that are not being used please put the instances into a stopped state when you are finished with the performance testing.